Gates (band): Career

 In 2012 their six-track debut EP was re-released on vinyl by Devildance Records.
 On April 30, 2013, Gates signed to Pure Noise Records.
 Their second EP was remixed by Mike Watts and re-released in the fall of 2013 via Pure Noise Records.
 In April 2014 Gates announced they were supporting Have Mercy and Pentimento on their co-headlining tour.
 They also supported The Gaslight Anthem in the same year, and embarked on their first UK tour with Fallacies.

 In September 2014, Gates premiered a new song titled "Low" from their first full-length album.
 In September, the band released another song from the album titled "Not My Blood" and premiered "Born Dead" via Alternative Press.
 Bloom & Breathe was released on October 21, 2014, via Pure Noise Records.
-It was recorded at VuDu Studios and produced by Mike Watts and Kevin Dye.
+It was recorded at VuDu Studios and produced by Mike Watts and Kevin Ann Dye.
 In February 2016 the band release a split 7-inch with Matthew Pryor that featured the song "Captive".

 In April 2016, the band debuted a music video for their new song, "Habit".
 The track comes from their second release, Parallel Lives on Pure Noise Records that appeared on June 3, 2016.
 As opposed to the previous record, Dye began using a piano and a sampler to develop songs such as "Color Worn".
 On alreadyheard.com the album was described as an "airy and ethereal listen".
 As with the previous effort, it was co-produced by Dye and Mike Watts and recorded at VuDu studios.

 Style

-For the first two EPs and Bloom & Breathe the band worked on arrangements before Dye would add his lyrics.
-He noted that he found the lyric writing process for the first album " very difficult and frustrating".
-On the second record he largely wrote songs on an acoustic guitar where majority of the lyrics had already been written.
+For the first two EPs and Bloom & Breathe the band worked on arrangements before Dye would add her lyrics.
+She noted that she found the lyric writing process for the first album " very difficult and frustrating".
+On the second record she largely wrote songs on an acoustic guitar where majority of the lyrics had already been written.